irhadbarucija/irhadbarucija/README.md

 ## Hello there 👋

-I'm Irhad, Python developer based in Sarajevo.
+I'm Irhad, Junior Python Developer, based in Sarajevo.

 I'm focused on learning and building practical projects, and improving a little every day.